The hub offers a dreamy vision of the region: How would it be by the sea? Who do we meet in its harbour villages? Who comes and goes?

 Diyarbakır Hub I

-“Words Written on the Water” includes preparatory productions of an art, culture and nature festival, with artists and initiatives from Diyarbakır and different geographies.
+“Words Written on the Water” included preparatory productions of an art, culture and nature festival, with artists and initiatives from Diyarbakır and different geographies.

 Diyarbakır Hub II

-Within the aim of reclaiming Feqîyê Teyran's legacy for Kurdish literature and cultural geography, the hub works for a festival to be permanent in the cultural and artistic urban memory of Diyarbakır.
+Within the aim of reclaiming Feqîyê Teyran's legacy for Kurdish literature and cultural geography, the hub worked for a festival to be permanent in the cultural and artistic urban memory of Diyarbakır...

-The hub has designed an online, participatory project; a public monument of the recent pandemic and isolation.
+The hub designed an online, participatory project; a public monument of the recent pandemic and isolation.